 The Company's corporate registered and records office is located at #905 - 1111 West Hastings Street, Vancouver, British Columbia, V6E 2J3.
 The Company is engaged in the identification, acquisition, exploration, and development of mineral properties in British Columbia, Canada.
 The Company has not placed any of its mineral properties into production and is therefore considered to be in the exploration stage.
-These condensed consolidated interim financial statements for the Company for the three and six months ended February 28, 2022 are comprised of the results of the Company and its subsidiary.
+These condensed consolidated interim financial statements for the Company for the three and nine months ended May 31, 2022 are comprised of the results of the Company and its former subsidiary which amalgamated on May 31, 2022.